Security Policies

 Last updated

 Security Policies assign security rulesets to specific paths within applications and APIs.
-Whenever a request is received, Reblaze determines the security rules to enforce upon it, using the Security Policy that is applicable to its destination URL.
+When a request is received, Link11 WAAP finds the Security Policy assigned to its destination Server Group (i.e., the destination site).
+That Policy then specifies the security rules to enforce upon the request, according to its destination URL.

 Each Security Policy also includes a definition of the Session ID to use within its scope.
 This is an important setting, as discussed below.

-Every Reblaze deployment contains a default Security Policy.
-(This default Policy cannot be deleted.)
+Every L11WAAP deployment contains a default Security Policy.
+This default Policy cannot be deleted.
 Admins can define additional Policies as well.

 The main page (shown at the top of the page) lists all current Security Policies.